The RIT community is committed to a diverse and dynamic learning, working, and living environment.

 In all cases, all other documentation, including the panel's tape recording, will be placed in the central, confidential Discrimination and Harassment File in the Office of the Director of Human Resources.
 This file will be destroyed after 10 years from the date of the complaint.

-Appeal to the President of the University (When an employee is accused):
+Appeal to the President of the Institute (When an employee is accused):

 Following a Hearing Panel decision and the determination of the action to be taken, an appeal can be initiated by the accused or the complainant.
 An appeal shall be limited to a review of the record only on one or more of the following grounds:

-The dismissal of a tenured or untenured faculty member before the expiration of an appointment will not occur directly as a sanction under the procedures set forth in this policy.
-However, as part of the sanction imposed upon a faculty member as the result of a finding of having violated this policy, an RIT Supervisor can indicate his or her intention to initiate the process of dismissal of the faculty member for cause under the regular university procedures.
+The dismissal of a tenured faculty member, or of an untenured or educational development faculty member before the expiration of an appointment, will not occur directly as a sanction under the procedures set forth in this Policy.
+However, as part of the sanction imposed upon a faculty member as the result of a finding of having violated this Policy, an RIT Supervisor can indicate his or her intention to initiate the process of dismissal of the faculty member for cause under the regular Institute procedures.
 Such process may commence after any appeal or grievance concerning the original determination is completed, provided that a violation of this Policy is upheld.
 In such cases, the Dismissal Review Committee shall take as a given the factual finding, made pursuant to this Policy, that the RIT Policy Prohibiting Discrimination and Harassment has been violated and shall limit their considerations to whether or not the conduct found to have occurred merits dismissal.

-The dismissal of a staff member or the dismissal of an untenured faculty member at the expiration of an appointment can occur directly as a sanction under the procedures set forth in this Policy.
+The dismissal of a staff member, or the dismissal of an untenured or an educational development faculty member at the expiration of an appointment, can occur directly as a sanction under the procedures set forth in this Policy.

 The dismissal of a student can occur directly as a sanction imposed under the RIT Student Conduct Process through which complaints against students are handled.

 Approved April 13, 1994